 - Syria’s rich cultural history dates back more than 8,000 years.

-- It is an economically fast-growing lower-middle-income country, according to the World Bank.
+- It is an economically fast-growing lower-middle-income country, according to the World Bank’s country profile.
 Agriculture, industry, tourism, and oil are economic mainstays.
 Healthcare and primary and secondary education are free.
 (Find out how the war has damaged Syria’s social and economic systems.)

-- President Bashar al Assad succeeds his father as ruler.
+- President Bashar al-Assad succeeds his father, Hafez Assad, as ruler.

-- Peaceful protests in southern cities in March are met with violent crackdowns by Syrian security forces.
-Hopes of Arab Spring reforms are dashed by armed repression.
+- Violent crackdowns by Syrian authorities begin after peaceful protests in southern cities in March.
+Armed repression dashes hopes of Arab Spring reforms.
 Opposition groups organize but can’t seem to unite.

-- International sanctions and other attempts to pressure the government to moderate are futile; its actions are met with defiance.
+- International sanctions and other attempts to pressure the government to moderate are futile.

-- August: Syria has committed war crimes, acts that violate accepted international agreements and may even involve actions against civilians, according to the U.N.
+- August: Parties to the conflict commit war crimes, acts that violate accepted international agreements and may even involve actions against civilians, according to the U.N.
 Human Rights Council.

 - March: Syrian refugees total 1 million.